Reality is measured. Not estimated.

 - · Direct power sensing per inference and training cycle

-- · Water cooling attribution and evaporation tracking
+- · Water-cooling attribution and evaporation tracking

 - · Real-time grid carbon intensity sync